Napa Wrongful Death Lawyer

 Filing a wrongful death claim often becomes complicated, especially if any parties contest their liability for the accident.
 Those seeking compensation may even need to file a formal lawsuit with a Napa civil court to resolve.
 Usually, your Napa wrongful death lawyer will first file a claim with the defendant's insurer.
 If a settlement cannot be negotiated between all parties during this first phase, your lawyer will go on to file an official complaint and issue the defendant a court summons.

-Once the suit has been duly filed, the pre-trial discovery process will begin.
+The pre-trial discovery process will begin once the suit has been duly filed.
 This process includes the following steps:

 - Interrogatories - These are mainly written questions.
 A claimant and defendant will both have the chance to send inquiries.
 These must be answered under oath by all relevant parties.